govindap/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model consists of a convolution neural network as defined in Nvidia model (driveTraining.ipynb)

 The model includes RELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer .
+The model also includes cropping of images on the top and bottom of the images thereby reducing the unneccessary features for prediction.
+BatchNormalization helped reduce the internal covariate shift of each batch there by acting as a regularizer and reducing the need for dropouts.
+The batch normalization helped avoid model making extreme turns in the driving.

 ####2.
 Attempts to reduce overfitting in the model